Sven-I-Am/PHP-Price-Calculator/README.md

     * In the selection list also divided the products in categories when a specific category is chosen
     * We decided to order the product list by name A-Z
     * :tada: second nice-to-have down
+    * Digressed from original plan and ended up adding a shipping price (free above 35euros after discounts)
+    * Back to coding the bulk-discounts
+    * Implemented two types of bulk discount
+      * Ran into some trouble with the `number-format` method, found a workaround by only implementing the method at the point of display in the `homepage.php`
+    * :tada: third nice-to-have is finished
+    * We'll look into adding the login option after lunch
+    * Time for lunch :fork_and_knife: :clock12: